-While most of us are familiar with a car or boat title, people tend to confuse the difference between a title and a deed when selling a property.
+While most of us are familiar with a car or boat title, people tend to confuse the difference between a deed vs title when selling a property.
 Both are part of most real estate transactions.
 When it comes to real estate, two essential documents are used to establish ownership: a deed and a title.
-Though these terms are often incorrectly used interchangeably, there are some key differences between the two.
-Allow the experts at our New Jersey title agency to help you in your understanding those differences will help you navigate your real estate transaction.
+Though these terms are often incorrectly used interchangeably, there are some key differences between a home deed vs title.
+Allow the experts at our New Jersey title agency to help you in your understanding of the differences between a house deed vs title which will help you navigate your real estate transaction.

 A deed must be signed and notarized, but a title does not.
 For a deed to be valid in most states, it must be recorded with the local land registry office.
 A title does not need to be registered but can be if the owner wishes and is allowed to file it with the deed.
 Again, this will vary by state.